check-spelling/mongo/src/mongo/db/free_mon/README.md

 sent with a deadline that is tracked by the [`MetricsRetryCounter`](https://github.com/mongodb/mongo/blob/r4.4.0/src/mongo/db/free_mon/free_mon_processor.h#L153-L183) object.
-The retry object is used to track any failures the processor encountered when sending metrics; if enough failures have occured in a row, then the processor stops sending the metrics.
+The retry object is used to track any failures the processor encountered when sending metrics; if enough failures have occurred in a row, then the processor stops sending the metrics.
 In the third case, the `MetricsRetryCounter` object is incremented to indicate failure.
 If it has not exceeded the retry limit, then the message is again sent with a deadline tracked by the retry object.